pytorch/pytorch/docs/source/hub.rst

 torch.hub
 ===================================
-Pytorch HUB is a pre-trained model repository designed to facilitate research reproducibility.
+Pytorch Hub is a pre-trained model repository designed to facilitate research reproducibility.

 Publishing models
 -----------------

-Pytorch HUB supports publishing pre-trained models(model definitions and pre-trained weights) to a github repository by adding a simple ``hubconf.py`` file;
+Pytorch Hub supports publishing pre-trained models(model definitions and pre-trained weights) to a github repository by adding a simple ``hubconf.py`` file;

 ``hubconf.py`` can have multiple entrypoints.
 Each entrypoint is defined as a python function with